 Explore the development

 Regenerating Old Oak Common

-The Old Oak and Park Royal Development Corporation (OPDC) is a regeneration agency and local planning authority created in 2015 by the Mayor of London to capitalise on the significant HS2 and Crossrail investment at Old Oak Common in west London.
+The Old Oak and Park Royal Development Corporation (OPDC) is a regeneration agency and local planning authority created in 2015 by the Mayor of London to capitalise on the significant HS2 and Crossrail (Elizabeth line) investment at Old Oak Common in west London.
 It is the UK’s largest regeneration scheme, and is expected to create more than 25,500 new homes and 65,000 new jobs over 30-40 years.
 Oaklands Rise is the first Old Oak development to be approved by the OPDC.
-The scheme is being developed as a joint venture between Notting Hill Genesis and Queen’s Park Rangers football club.
+The scheme has been developed via a joint venture between Notting Hill Genesis and Queen’s Park Rangers football club.